tldr-pages/tldr/contributing-guides/style-guide.md

 ### Flags

-- Always use long flags when available for pages in `linux/` directory.
-For example instead of `fish -c`, use `fish --command`, so the reader can understand the meaning of a flag.
+- Use long flags when available for pages in `linux/` directory.
+For example instead of `fish -c`, use `fish --command`, so the meaning of the flag can be understood.
 - Always use short flags when available for pages in `osx/` and `windows/` directories.
-- Use short flags for most used cases when available and short ones for the others.
-For example instead of `git commit --message`, use `git commit -m`, so the reader can type command faster.
+- Use short flags for frequently used options when available.
+For example instead of `git commit --message`, use `git commit -m`, so the command can be typed faster.

 ### Special cases